kudobuilder/kudo.dev/content/docs/faq.md

 ## What is an Operator?

 `Operator` is the high-level description of a deployable service which is represented as an CRD object.
-An example `Operator` is the [kafka-operator.yaml](https://github.com/kudobuilder/operators/blob/master/repo/stable/kafka/versions/0/kafka-operator.yaml) that you find in the [kudobuilder/operators](https://github.com/kudobuilder/operators) repository.
+An example `Operator` is the [Kafka Operator](https://github.com/kudobuilder/operators/blob/master/repository/kafka/operator/) that you find in the [kudobuilder/operators](https://github.com/kudobuilder/operators) repository.

 Kafka Operator Example
 ```yaml